Developer Guide

 - Prefix

-class - A new
+/mis matched inGetCommandParserclass - A new

-instance is created and parses the user input - A
+GetMedicationCommandParserinstance is created and parses the user input - A

-instance is returned - The model is updated such that the filtered list only displays patients who are taking the query long-term medication
+GetMedicationCommandinstance is returned - The model is updated such that the filtered list only displays patients who are taking the query long-term medication

 Medication name searches are case-insensitive.
 Each search requires a full-word match.

-will only return patients with long-term medication name
+For example, searching for paracet will only return patients with long-term medication name

-, and not paracetamol
+paracet, and not paracetamol.

 Name (/n)